MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/setup-postman-environment.md

 1. Click **Save** to save your newly created environment named <b>MyNewEnvironment</b>.

-1. With your newly created environment selected, set it as the "active" one by either:
+1. With your newly created environment selected, set it as the *active* one by either:
-  1. Clicking the ellipses menu near the top-right and selecting "Set as active environment", or
+  - Clicking the ellipses menu near the top-right and selecting **Set as active environment**, or
-  2. Clicking the environment dropdown in the top-right and selecting "<b>MyNewEnvironment</b>".
+  - Clicking the environment dropdown in the top-right and selecting **MyNewEnvironment**".

 ### Generate an access token to use with your environment